Skip to content

 Climate tipping points

-Among the Climate tipping points (also called tipping points) are understood particularly strong and abrupt climate changes on Earth as a result of certain events.
+Among the Climate tipping points (also called tipping points) are understood particularly strong and abrupt climate changes on earth as a result of certain events.
 For example, they can lead to reversible processes and even greater climate change.

 Climate neutrality